Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

-Luckily, the results of previous papers yield the existence of $\gd$ having all these properties.
+Luckily, the results of previous papers yield the existence of $\gdr$ having all these properties.
 Indeed, for $R=\z$ a certain category of this sort was constructed in \cite{bger}.
-It has suffered from two drawbacks: it only contained $\dmge$ instead of $\dmgm$, and the splitting in question was established (see Corollary 4.2.2(2) of ibid.) only for $k$ being countable.
-Yet one can easily "correct" that category so that it would contain $\dmgmr$, and in \S6.4 of \cite{bgern} it was shown that the desired splitting exists for any perfect $k$.
+It has suffered from two drawbacks: it only contained $\dmge$ instead of $\dmgm$, and the splitting in question was established (see Corollary 4.2.2(2) of ibid.) only in the case where $k$ is countable.
+Yet one can easily "correct" that category so that it would contain $\dmgmr$, and Proposition 5.2.6(8) of \cite{bgn} implies that the desired splitting exists for any perfect $k$ (see Remark 5.2.7(7) of ibid.). \end{proof}